 Patients may experience immediate benefits, but the beauty of upper cervical care is in how long-lasting the adjustments are.
 As the soft tissue of the neck stabilizes, adjustment can hold for weeks or even months at a time.
-This gives the body the opportunity it needs to heal naturally and benefit fully from an optimally functioning central nervous system.
+This gives the body the opportunity it needs to heal naturally.
+Also, to benefit fully from an optimally functioning central nervous system.

-If you are suffering from Meniere’s disease, especially if you have a history of head or neck injuries, it just makes sense to give upper cervical chiropractic a try.
-This is a safe and cost-effective option for patients who are looking for a natural way to find relief rather than opting for invasive and risky surgeries.
-A no-obligation consultation may be your first step on the path to reduced symptoms along with better overall health and wellbeing.
+If you are suffering from Meniere’s disease, it just makes sense to give upper cervical chiropractic a try.
+Especially if you have a history of head or neck injuries.
+This is a safe and cost-effective option for patients who are looking for a natural relief.
+A no-obligation consultation may be your first step on the path to reduced symptoms.

 The content and materials provided in this web site are for informational and educational purposes only and are not intended to supplement or comprise a medical diagnosis or other professional opinion, or to be used in lieu of a consultation with a physician or competent health care professional for medical diagnosis and/or treatment.
 All content and materials including research papers, case studies and testimonials summarizing patients' responses to care are intended for educational purposes only and do not imply a guarantee of benefit.
 Individual results may vary, depending upon several factors including age of the patient, severity of the condition, severity of the spinal injury, and duration of time the condition has been present.